WHAT IS THE CAPITAL GAINS TAX?

 The terms of leases granted by the government and/or private individuals may vary and may depend on the purpose for which the land is to be used and the agreement between the parties.

-To advertise your property for sale or rent with Ceylon Estate Agents is free of charge (Terms and conditions apply).
-Click here to Submit your property details and we will be in touch to make an appointment at your convenience.
+To advertise your property for sale or rent with Ceylon Estate Agents for a fixed fee.
+(Terms and conditions apply).
+Click here to Register

 These two don’t really compare at all.
 The one advantage of renting is being generally free of most maintenance responsibilities.
 But by renting, you lose the chance to build equity, take advantage of tax benefits, and protect yourself against rent increases.
 Also, you may not be free to decorate without permission and may be at the mercy of the landlord for housing.